rdw20170120/build/sample_project/BriteOnyx/starter/project-development.rst

 Development
 ===========

-In order to support development of this project within a lab environment (VM or cloud instance), the following steps are needed for setup.
+In order to support development of this project, the following steps are needed for setup.

 #.
 Optionally install Dropbox client (to reference shared files used below)
 #.
 Install the Mercurial client